symbol/symbol-docs/source/sdk.rst

 The new SDK enables developers to focus on their product rather than on the NEM2 Blockchain specific API details due to its higher abstraction.

-The best way to learn to use the SDKs is through :ref:`guides <category-account>`.
+The best way to learn to use the SDKs is through :ref:`guides <blog-categories>`.

 **************
 Supported SDKs